 Cookbook

-For the baker in your family, make a cookbook full of your favorite recipes to make with your kiddo.
+For the baker in your family, make a cookbook full of your favorite recipes to make together.
 You can even grab a yard or two of fabric and make a special apron.
 Spend some time together making your favorite cookies.

 Musical Instruments